jbiatek/BSGRulebook/rulebook.md

     3. Once all players have made their selection, the current player reveals their card and token.
 The chosen result is resolved, and the next player reveals their choice.

         - Resolve any executions normally when they occur, but the executed player's Crossroads card and token choice remain.
+If told that your turn is immediately over, that instruction will apply after the Crossroads phase is fully resolved.
 3. The Trial/Boxing the Line

     1. Remove all Crossroads cards and the Trauma tokens used with them from the game.
 Also remove all Ally cards and tokens, the Trauma tokens attached to them, and the Trauma tokens on board locations from the game.